The Barossa Prescribed Water Resources Area (PWRA)

 Monitoring and reporting on water resources of the Barossa PWRA

-Constant monitoring of the Barossa PWRA is undertaken by the Adelaide and Mount Lofty Ranges Natural Resources Management Board and the Department of Environment, Water and Natural Resources.
+Constant monitoring of the Barossa PWRA is undertaken by the Adelaide and Mount Lofty Ranges Natural Resources Management Board and the Department for Environment and Water.
 Results of this monitoring contributes to the production of the following groundwater and surface water status reports:

 Earlier groundwater and surface water status reports can be found here.